 First a quick note before we dive into the Sunnyvale real estate market trends and statistics.
 A lot has changed since the start of March and it will likely be a while before we see can see the full impact of coronavirus on the data in these charts.
 To read more about how the pandemic is affecting the real estate market, please read my post: Coronavirus impact on real estate sales.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
-In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory for previous months, but not June data.
+In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory for those past months, but not current data.

-Just now I pulled the June sales of single family homes for the Sunnyvale real estate market trends & statistics.
-In that time there were 43 single family homes (mostly houses, but possibly duet homes) that closed escrow.
-The range in sale price was from $1,100,000 to $3,090,000 (16 sold at $2 mil or higher including 1 closing over $3 mil).
+Just now I pulled the August sales of single family homes for the Sunnyvale real estate market trends & statistics.
+In that time there were 56 single family homes (mostly houses, but possibly duet homes) that closed escrow.
+The range in sale price was from $1,150,000 to $2,750,000 (19 sold at $2 mil or higher).
 For this Sunnyvale group:

 If we focus on just the slower 15 days or more to sell homes, the numbers are all bleaker for sellers and better for buyers.
-Among those 6 sales, only 1 sold above list price and the remainder sold below.
-Their average list price (may include price reductions) was $1,635,500, and average sale price was $1,577,292 or about $58K under list price.
-Average price per SF $1,037.56, or $64.81/SqFt below the total market average.
+Among those 20 sales, only 4 sold above list price, 2 sold at list price, and 14 sold under asking.
+Their average list price (may include price reductions) was $1,805,986, and average sale price was $1,780,445 or over $25.5K below list price.
+Average price per SF $1,082.55, or a whopping $73.08/SqFt less than the total market average!

 This kind of result is why Realtors so often try to get the home sold fast.
 We can look for similarities between the slower selling homes compared to the faster ones, and sometimes pinpoint what market is selling best, perhaps by price or age of house.
 Maybe they are a little more remodeled or in a slightly better area?
 It would be a longer study to pick that apart, but it is worth noting the correlation between the speed of the sale and the list to sale price difference.